-Morrissey announces summer 2023 UK and Ireland tour
+Morrissey cancels London Crystal Palace show but announces 2023 UK and Ireland tour

-Morrissey has announced details of a summer UK tour for July 2023.
+Morrissey has announced details of a summer UK tour for July 2023, while pulling his previously announced London Crystal Palace date.
 Check out full dates and ticket details below.

 The former Smiths turned solo star previously announced an outdoor show at Leeds Millennium Square, and will now be playing additional headline gigs around the dates in Portsmouth, Nottingham, Dublin and Liverpool.
 An intimate London show has also been announced.

 The Nottingham show appears on the same date that Morrissey had been announced to headline London’s Crystal Palace Park.
-NME has asked for a response regarding the fate of the Crystal Palace July 9 gig.
+When approached by NME a show organiser responded to news of the cancellation with: “Unfortunately, Festival Republic can confirm that the show with Morrissey on July 9 at Crystal Palace Park will not be going ahead.”
+No reason was given.

 Morrissey’s new upcoming UK tour dates are below.
 Tickets are on sale from 9.30am on Thursday April 6 and will be available here.